 Display and fascinate Posts in WordPress

-By creating unique post you should be showing your visitors your most valuable content. a great plugin called WP Post Views that has a sidebar widget than can display your most viewed posts!
+By creating a unique post you should be showing your visitors your most valuable content. a great plugin called WP Post Views that has a sidebar widget that can display your most viewed posts!
 This is a great way to showcase your best posts and keep people on your blog.

 ConMe enables you to group your WordPress contents (post / page / category / other post type / other taxonomy).

-You can easly manage your content into a Featured / Favorite / anything group.
-You can easly put the created group into Page or Post, and also using the Sidebar Widget.
+You can easily manage your content into a Featured / Favorite / anything group.
+You can easily put the created group into Page or Post, and also be using the Sidebar Widget.

 This plugin will help you see which of your posts are most popular.
 Views, comments, etc. are tracked and given configurable point values to determine popularity.